Are you looking for the most popular architectural roofing shingles colors for the New Year?

 CertainTeed, GAF, and Owens Corning are the primary asphalt shingle manufacturers.
 Each offers a variety of three-tab and architectural roofing shingles with various color options.

-Architectural Roofing shingle Manufacturer Color Guides:
+Architectural Roofing Shingle Manufacturer Color Guides:

 - CertainTeed Landmark Pro = Color Guide